Adult Social Care

 HIE Health Information Exchange' (HIE), known locally as 'London Care Record' (LCR) Many staff in Adult Social Care (ASC) have access to HIE through Mosaic.
 It is a facility that currently displays a comprehensive set of health data from a wide variety of sources.
 You will find HIE under the 'Hea…

-New Starters: What Matters Practice Training What Matters and Mosaic training guidance for new starters Introduction to What Matters: A Guide to Accompany Mosaic Training This guidance is to support new starters (practitioners specifically) who are attending the Mosaic training without having att…
+What Matters Practice Support What Matters and Mosaic training guidance for new starters Introduction to What Matters: A Guide to Accompany Mosaic Training For new starters: This guidance is to support new starters (practitioners specifically) who are attending the Mosaic training- especially tho…

 Mosaic and Recording There may be occasions where as staff or members of the public choose to record a meeting.
 This page contains guidance on recording of meetings by staff or members of the public.
 Further information can be found on the ICO website and if you have any questions please contact t…

-There may be occasions where members of the public choose to record a meeting that you are facilitating or attending in your capacity as a Council staff member.
-This may be an audio or video recording and they may do this for various reasons, for example so they can make notes later and don’t mis…
+Recording of meetings Recording of meetings There may be occasions where members of the public choose to record a meeting that you are facilitating or attending in your capacity as a Council staff member.
+This may be an audio or video recording and they may do this for various reasons, for exampl…

 Use of Magic Notes Using Magic Notes (BEAM) in Camden ASC Magic Notes (BEAM) is a web-based AI tool being trialled by Camden Adult Social Care (ASC) to support practitioners and staff in capturing and summarising conversations more efficiently.
 Accessed on council-issued mobile phones and laptop…